 The next morning we were again on the rooftop watching the sunrise.
 The sky was turning pink, the town was slowly waking up, storks were clacking from their nearby nests.
 We were sipping coffee while biting into the fresh pastel de nata (traditional Portuguese egg tart) – what better beginning of the stay in Portugal can you imagine?

-We stayed in Lemon Tree Room at The Backyard House through airbnb.
+We stayed in Lemon Tree Room at The Backyard House.
 It was reasonably priced and very nice with a garden, several lounge areas, few kitchens and bathrooms and of course a terrace on a rooftop!
+Hostel is run by young and friendly couple, with many backpackers staying there, so you can make friends from all over the world.
+However, if you need more privacy, you can choose the room away from the main building – that’s what we did.

 Praia da Rocha